jackbrand900/join-the-siege/README.md

 This content-only, dynamically generated prompt enables the system to adapt to new categories without modification to the underlying classifier.

 To support prototyping and low-data environments, I built a **synthetic document generator**.
 It can create variable numbers of synthetic documents in multiple formats, with randomized subsets of fields selected to mimic real-world variation.

-These templates are saved in a `templates/` directory for reuse.
+### Why This Matters

+- **Supports new industries**: You can instantly prototype document types for banking, insurance, HR, etc.
+- **Removes dependency on real data**: No need for manually collected examples
+- **Improves classifier robustness**: Randomized fields ensure the model doesn't overfit to a single layout or format

+This functionality helps the classifier remain adaptable and scalable without requiring retraining, making it suitable for dynamic or low-data environments.

 ---